-Fortinet’s purpose-built public cloud FortiGate firewalls are designed to run inside public cloud-based data centres to provide extra layers of protection including internal segmentation, intrusion prevention, application control, WAN optimisation, data loss prevention, anti-virus, antispam, anti-spyware and VPN (IPsec and SSL).
+Fortinet's purpose-built public cloud FortiGate firewalls are designed to run inside public cloud-based data centers to provide extra layers of protection including internal segmentation, intrusion prevention, application control, WAN optimisation, data loss prevention, anti-virus, antispam, anti-spyware and VPN (IPsec and SSL).

 More importantly, your clients can manage their Fortinet cloud-based security environment from their own familiar Fortinet ‘single pane of glass' dashboard which allows them to automate many security operations, reduce manual intervention and monitor traffic and activity at the granular level… even in the cloud.

 “The cloud has changed the way many Kiwi organisations manage their digital assets,” says Andrew Khan, Fortinet Senior Business Manager at Ingram Micro, New Zealand's largest and most experienced distributor of Fortinet's cyber security solutions.

 “But their security requirements remain exactly the same: keep adversaries out of their cloud-based digital assets, isolate any malware that sneaks through the various secure gateways, mitigate adverse effects before any damage is done and keep the defenses up-to-date with the very latest real time threat intelligence.
 This is what Fortinet's security fabric does and the functionality is the same regardless of where or how the digital assets are hosted.